House - buy or rent?

 A sense of worth as a mental booster

-It is true that even in renting an apartment, you can achieve a certain sense of value, certainly if you rent for the long term and invest in the visibility of your apartment, but with that being said, still, deep in your heart, you know that this is not your home.
+Indeed, even in renting an apartment, you can achieve a certain sense of value, certainly if you rent for the long term and invest in the visibility and quality of your apartment.
+However, with that being said, still, deep in your heart, you know that this is not your home.

 He's someone else's.

-Check out this article, and you will be able to enrich your knowledge a lot when it comes to feelings related to buying a home and what is that sense of ownership for you.
+Check out this article, and you will be able to enrich your knowledge a lot when it comes to feelings related to buying a home and what that sense of ownership means.

 Rent - a limited sense of value.